sunsingh162/foodApp_Backend/README.md

    - Create jwt token and send the cookie added in token back to the user
    - Set expiry time of cookies as well

 - Created POST api for login

+- Created a resturant schema where we have schema for individual items, categories and restaurants
+- Add restaurant router
+- Created POST api to add items to the specific restaurant